 While both will keep your chosen drink hot or cold for hours in any temperature, find out why our resident guide Shawn Chapin still rates Yeti as the best in the business for outdoor folk (it’s about convenience) despite worthy competition from Hydro for everyday work use.

-Hydro Flask vs Yeti Tumbler review
+Hydro Flask vs Yeti Tumbler Review

-We are going to look at both these insulated water bottles in detail and rate them according to the following criteria:
+We are going to look at both of these insulated water bottles in detail and rate them according to the following criteria:

 Materials – Yeti vs Hydro Flask (a tie)